 The Winter Course in the Heart of Europe

-This year the IWU Kassel will be held in hybrid form where you will take part the German language course online from December 1 – 21, 2021 and attend the rest of the academic program personally in Kassel from January 2 – 18, 2022.
+This year the IWU Kassel will be held from December 29, 2022 – January 18, 2023.
 Please note that the program and the excursions are subject to change and due to current COVID-19 pandemic, the Covid-19 measures and hygiene concept of the University of Kassel and the State of Hessen apply.

 Before applying to our program, please inform yourself regularly about the risk classification of your home country on the website of RKI (Robert Koch Institute) and the regulation of the University of Kassel concerning incoming students.

 The seminar takes a closer look at Renewable Energy Sources embedded in the German Energy System Transformation ‘Energiewende’ from a German and European Perspective